pdebruin/functionspy/0Setup/README.md

 # functionspy

 ## 0 Setup
+Warning: This page is opinionated :-) You can create Azure Functions in various ways including in the Azure portal, in VS Code and in the command-line.
+My preference is to create code with the least number of dependencies, and with the option to add it to version control for cicd.
+That is why this page describes steps to install tools on your local device.
+As a  shortcut, you can also use Azure cloud shell that has these installed.

 Before developing Azure Functions, install the following prerequisites:
 Azure command-line interface
 Python version supported by Functions version